May 2, 2017

 When it comes time for dessert, check out these 6 gourmet s’mores recipes for some simple (yet tasty) sweets.
 For even more ways to amp up your camp meals, see these camp kitchen secrets.

 Beyond the basic tarp and tent combo, you can add a little flair to your campsite to make it feel more luxurious.

 Some cozy bedding goes a very long way.
 When you’re car camping, there’s plenty more room in the trunk than there would be in a backpack, so why not take advantage?
 Bringing throw blankets and pillows can help you turn your tent set-up from comfortable to a full-on adult fort in the woods.
-Consider creating a tent “patio” with a tarp, blankets and some deluxe camping chairs with adjustable padded pillows to enjoy camp coffee and breakfast in the sunlight.
+Consider creating a tent “patio” with a tarp, blankets and some deluxe camping chairs to enjoy camp coffee and breakfast in the sunlight.

 You can also make use of the space around you, including the trees in the area.
 Most of us are familiar with the tree-to-tree clothesline set up, but why not hang up a hammock instead?
 For an afternoon lying horizontal under the trees, it’s worth the 5-minute set-up.

 Consider swapping out headlamps to create some mood lighting.
 Lanterns are an easy and quick way to give your campsite some ambiance.
 You make your own with tealights in glass containers or pick up some rechargeable or USB-powered options (like the BioLite SiteLight String or the Black Diamond Moji R+ Lantern).
 But to really jazz up your campsite, consider hanging LED accessory lights around your tent or from trees.
 It may seem like a small addition, but twinkling lights can have a magical effect on the most simplistic of campsites.